 Mark Stein's books include How the States Got Their Shapes, American Panic: A History of Who Scares Us and Why, and Vice Capades: Sex, Drugs & Bowling from the Pilgrims to the Present.
 He wrote the screenplay for the Steve Martin/Goldie Hawn film, Housesitter, and plays that have been produced at Manhattan Theatre Club, Oregon Shakespeare Festival, Actors Theater of Louisville and elsewhere.

 The Presidential Fringe places the story of our republic beneath an unexpected lens: that of fringe candidates for president of the United States.
 It explores how their quest for our nation's highest office helped to amplify voices otherwise quashed during their day.
-It includes the efforts of true pioneers in the quest for social equality in our country: the first woman to run for president, Victoria Woodhull in 1872; the first African American to run for president, George E. Taylor in 1904; and the first openly gay cross-dressing candidate for president, Joan Jett Blakk in 1992.

 "Informative and entertaining, forcing American readers to take some glances into what at times is an unflattering mirror."—Kirkus Reviews